 Memorial Day was not universally recognized as a shared American Holiday until after World War I. But that’s not how it started in the United States.
-Here’s the background.

-Following the American Civil War or the War Between the States as it was known in the South, various locations began decorating the graves of fallen soldiers with flowers and flags, as I’ve written previously.
-This began in the mid to late 1860s across the country, as almost every community had been touched by loss from the country-wide conflagration.
-Over 600,000 men and women had died, more than any American war, including the combined losses suffered in WWI and WWII — we were both sides of the war.
+Following the American Civil War, or the “War Between the States,” as it was known in the South, various locations began decorating the graves of fallen soldiers with flowers and flags, as I’ve written previously.
+This started in the mid to late 1860s across the country, as almost every community had been touched by loss from the country-wide conflagration.
+Over 600,000 men and women had died, more than any war that Americans were involved in, including the combined losses suffered in WWI and WWII — because we were both sides of the Civil War.

 In 1868, by the proclamation of General John A. Logan of the Grand Army of the Republic (Union), these decoration services were unified on May 30 as Decoration Day.
-5,000 mourners met at Arlington National Cemetery to place flowers and ribbons on the graves of 20,000 Union and Confederate soldiers.
+Five thousand mourners met at Arlington National Cemetery to place flowers and ribbons on the graves of 20,000 Union and Confederate soldiers.
 Union veteran Generals and future Presidents James Garfield and Ulysses S. Grant were in attendance.

 The Gettysburg Battlefield, following Abraham Lincoln’s Gettysburg Address there, became a popular location for memorializing the 3,500 fallen, beginning in 1868.
 The Gettysburg community has since had a parade there for a century and a half.
 In 1882, the holiday was first called Memorial Day.

-World War I
+World War I and Memorial Day

-During the next great war that America fought, World War I, over 130,000 American died.
-This war effectively unified both North and South in a common shared experience of Memorial Day.
+During the next great war that America fought, World War I, over 130,000 Americans died.
+This war effectively unified North and South in a shared experience of Memorial Day.
 May 30 was now a holiday to recognize all fallen American soldiers back to the American Revolutionary War.

 “Memorial Day has acted to integrate the local community into the national cult.”